vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 I.e. Leaf class for Probe class is a private element (in Word1) but is a public element (in Word2) for Avm class.
 A Probe class don't see Leaf class but has access to it across Avm class.

+P.S.
+Direct generalization of considered model is a fractal model of embedded virtual machines.
+If real world is arranged in this way then here and now exist many (or even infinitely many) other worlds.
 ## Design model
 In C++ realized package import as <<import>>.
 We use next reception.<br/>